What is Kanban? Methods, types, & benefits

 • Completed tasks

 Hence, any new task is a card that appears on the leftmost task list of the board.
 As soon as you start working on that particular task, the card jumps one step to the right, and so on.
-By the time you complete the task, the card would be on the rightmost task list.
+By the time you complete the task, the card will be on the rightmost task list.

 The picture below would help you in understanding the process better.